 When will I need to provide my details?

 We may collect personal information from you (e.g. name or email address) when you sign up for one of our email newsletters.
-Our newsletter templates and mailing lists are hosted and sent by MailChimp (more info: https://mailchimp.com/about/).
+Our newsletter templates and mailing lists are hosted and sent by Bandcamp and Substack.

 Why do you need my details and how do you use them?

-The main reason we need your personal details is so that we are able to communicate with you and keep you informed about news relating to our music releases and artists.
+The main reason we need your personal details is so that we are able to communicate with you and keep you informed about news relating to the musician and artist GUITAR PK.

 What if I don’t want you to use my details anymore?

-If you ever change your mind about whether you want to hear from us then you can always amend your preferences by clicking on the unsubscribe link at the bottom of our emails or any other emails sent from a third party e.g. Bandcamp.
-Alternatively, you can contact us at: email@example.com.
+If you ever change your mind about whether you want to hear from us then you can always amend your preferences by clicking on the unsubscribe link at the bottom of our emails.
+Alternatively, you can contact us at: firstname.lastname@example.org.

 How do you keep my information secure?